-It began in 2003 as the Breast Cancer 3-Day®, and over the past 14 years and 156 events, the money we’ve raised has been used to save lives and make huge strides in breast cancer research.
+It began in 2003 as the Breast Cancer 3-Day®, and over the past 16 years and 170 events, the money we’ve raised, more than $848 million, has been used to save lives and make huge strides in breast cancer research.

-The 3-Day® has also changed the lives of thousands of women and men who left the 3-Day transformed.
+The 3-Day® has also changed the lives of thousands of women and men who through the 3-Day experience were transformed.
 You’ll find strength, you’ll find purpose, and you’ll find a community of people who will restore your faith in the world as a place of kindness and joy.

 Our shareable infographics will educate your donors, teammates, family and friends about how 3-Day funds transform into life-saving work.

 2. When and where does the 3-Day take place?